haruki-sugarsun/hacky-helper-crx/NEXT_TODO.md

 This is a work stack.
 Take the top one and process it.

+- Have a config for the current intsnce/clientId in config-store and Settings UI.
-- Update bookmark_storage.ts according to bookmark_storage_encodings.md.
+- Update BookmarkStorage.ts according to bookmark_storage_encodings.md.

   - Read from bookmark folder title for sessions.
   - Write to bookmark folder title for sessions.